-The strong interaction responsible for the existence of hadrons has been studied intensively for more than half a century.
-At high energies, it is well described by QCD in a perturbative approach with quarks and gluons as the relevant degrees of freedom.
+The strong interaction, responsible for the existence of hadrons, has been studied intensively since more than half of a century.
+At high energies it is well described by QCD in a perturbative approach with quarks and gluons as the relevant degrees of freedom.
 However, in the low energy regime where the interaction between quarks and gluons cannot be treated perturbatively, there exists no clear understanding of the processes governed by the strong forces.
-The phenomena in this regime are not calculable using the particles and fields of the standard model.
-Here hadrons become the relevant degrees of freedom, and the interaction between hadrons may be described by meson exchange processes.
+The phenomena in this regime are not calculable using the particles and fields of the Standard Model.
+Here hadrons become the relevant degrees of freedom and the interaction between hadrons may be described by meson exchange processes.
 Therefore, in order to understand the behavior of the strong interaction in systems such as nucleons which make up most of the matter surrounding us, it is essential to perform measurements involving the production and decay of hadrons and interpret them in the framework of the effective theories [1].

-In this Letter, we focus on the hadronic production mechanism of the η meson and interpret the empirical observations in the framework of meson exchange models.
-We report on the determination of the angular dependence of the beam analyzing power for the $p p \rightarrow p p \eta$ reaction.
-We also demonstrate that the confrontation of predictions based upon different scenarios, involving exchanges of various mesons, with the so far determined unpolarized observables and with results on the analyzing power, permits one to single out the dominant process and, hence, to understand details of the η meson production close to the kinematical threshold.
+In this letter we focus on the hadronic production mechanism of the η meson and interpret the empirical observations in the framework of meson exchange models.
+We report on the determination of the angular dependence of the beam analysing power for the $\vec{p}p \rightarrow pp\eta$ reaction.
+We also demonstrate that the confrontation of predictions based upon different scenarios, involving exchanges of various mesons, with the so far determined unpolarised observables and with results on the analysing power, permits to single out the dominant process and hence to understand details of the η meson production close to the kinematical threshold.

-From precise measurements of the total cross sections of the η meson production in the $pp \rightarrow pp\eta$ reaction [2-9], it was concluded [10-17] that this process proceeds through the excitation of one of the protons to the $S{11}(1535)$ state, which subsequently deexcites via the emission of the η meson (see Fig. 1).
-In practice, within the meson exchange picture, the excitation of the intermediate resonance can be induced by exchange of any of the pseudoscalar or vector ground state mesons between the nucleons [18-20].
-Based only on the excitation function, it was, however, impossible to disentangle the contributions to the production process originating from the π , $\eta, \omega, \text{ or } \rho$ meson exchange.
+From precise measurements of the total cross sections of the η meson production in the $pp \rightarrow pp\eta$ reaction [2, 3, 4, 5, 6, 7, 8, 9] it was concluded [10, 11, 12, 13, 14, 15, 16, 17] that this process proceeds through the excitation of one of the protons to the $S{11}(1535)$ state which subsequently deexcites via the emission of the η meson (see Fig. 1).
+In practice, within the meson exchange picture, the excitation of the intermediate resonance can be induced by exchange of any of the pseudoscalar or vector ground state mesons between the nucleons [18, 19, 20].
+Based only on the excitation function it was, however, impossible to disentangle the contributions to the production process originating from the π , η , ω or ρ meson exchange.